 If you’re a brand new personal trainer, you’re probably excited to work with your first client.
-After all, you’ve just learned all there is to learn about training others, and you’re raring to go!
+After all, you’ve just learned all there is to learn about training others, and you’re ready to go!

 Fortunately, there are many who have worked in this field for years — who started out just like you.
 And they’re here to offer you sound advice.
 So, take a deep breath, and take it all in!